-A past due invoice is a payment that a customer has yet to pay and which is past the due date.
-Past due payments can increase business risk and may start to affect your cash flow.
-This is why it’s crucial to track outstanding payments and get your clients to pay on time, before outstanding invoices become past due.
+A past-due invoice, however, is a payment that a customer has yet to pay and is past the due date listed on the invoice.
+The past-due invoices can pose a risk to your business and can start to affect your cash flow.
+Tracking outstanding invoices as they reach their due date is essential to ensuring your customers pay on time, before those invoices become past due.

 1. Set clear terms